Adobe Illustrator, Photoshop or InDesign For Your Logo Design

-In the arena of graphic design, there are a number of quality software programs that allow users to create stunning designs for an array of applications.
-Adobe Illustrator, Photoshop and InDesign are easily the most widely used of the available software, however, what the general public might not understand is that each of these design programs is uniquely specialized for a niche set of tasks.
+In the area of graphic design, there are a number of quality software programs that allow users to create stunning designs for an array of applications.
+For example, Adobe Illustrator, Photoshop and InDesign are easily the most widely used of the available software.
+However, each of these design programs is uniquely specialized for a niche set of tasks.
 In short, not all programs are created equal.

-Specifically referring to logo design, it’s extremely common for clients to request that designers use Adobe Photoshop for the project, so that they may be able to edit the logo themselves in the future.
-While this makes sense in the fact that Photoshop is a more accessible and user-friendly program, thus preferred by novice designers, it simply isn’t the appropriate tool for professional logo design.
+Specifically referring to logo design, it’s extremely common for clients to request that designers use Adobe Photoshop for the project.
+So, that they may be able to edit the logo themselves in the future.
+For instance, Photoshop is a more accessible and user-friendly program, thus preferred by novice designers.
+Nevertheless, it is not the appropriate tool for professional logo design.

 Though the answer may not be simple, it is distinct.
-With that, we’ve decided to elaborate on the debate; discussing the strengths and weaknesses of the three design programs, their limitations and most importantly, the major differences between them that ultimately determines their correct uses.
+We’ll discuss the strengths, weaknesses, limitations, and key differences of the three design programs to determine their correct uses.

 Adobe Illustrator – Built for Logo Design:

-The most distinct characteristic of Illustrator is that it is a vector drawing tool, meaning, the output file is a vector graphic that can be resized to any degree, without losing any quality.
-As you may have guessed, this is absolutely essential for logo design because of the dynamic diversity of its applications – you need the logo to function in spaces as small as a business card but also as big as a billboard.
+First of all, the most distinct characteristic of Illustrator is that it is a vector drawing tool.
+This means that the output file is a vector graphic that can be resized to any degree, without losing any quality.
+As you may have guessed, this is essential for logo design because of the dynamic diversity of its applications.
+Furthermore, you need the logo to function in spaces as small as a business card but also as big as a billboard.
 Conveniently, vector files allow for you to shrink or grow the finished design without any deterioration of graphic integrity.

 More About Vector Files:

-For a more in-depth explanation of how exactly vector files work, the software essentially uses a mathematical solution to plot paths and strokes on an X and Y axis, within the given work area, to establish “control points” that universally control the shapes during the design process.
 When the design is complete, it is saved to a vector format such as Adobe AI or EPS.
-These file formats can be considered the master files, which are fully editable in the software in which they were created.
+Furthermore, these file formats can be considered the master files.
+Of course, fully editable in the software in which they were created.

-Illustrator is also equipped with excellent drawing capabilities that make it the supreme method for crafting more organic, free-flowing forms that are beyond the basic presets of circles and squares.
-Although clients might be intimidated by these advanced features, the program’s unique ability to draw next-level shapes and then save them as a vector file that can be liberally resized, without the loss of quality, makes Illustrator the most apt tool and the clear software of choice for professional logo design.
+Illustrator is also equipped with excellent drawing capabilities that make it the supreme method for crafting more organic, free-flowing forms that are beyond the basic presets of circles and squares Although clients might be intimidated by these advanced features, its ability to create high-quality shapes that can be resized without losing quality makes it the top choice for professional logo design.

 As the name would suggest, Photoshop is the master when it comes to photo manipulation and editing.
-Because of this strength, it is therefore the preferred tool when designing anything that contains photos such as brochures, posters, postcards, flyers, etc.
+Because of this this strength, it is therefore the preferred tool when designing anything marketing material that contains photos such as brochures, posters, postcards, flyers, etc.